top of page

 Bryan

-Bryan is our longest-serving farm worker, having spent the past 50+ years here.
-Never happier than in the seat of a tractor, he remains unconvinced by organic farming and if he had his way would rip out all the hedgerows, plough up all the grassland and spray the whole farm with glyphosate.
-We are keeping him occupied with mowing, bale carting, and other odd jobs - until he sees the light!
+Bryan was our longest-serving farm worker, having spent the past 50+ years here.
+Never happier than in the seat of a tractor, he remained unconvinced by organic farming and if he had had his way would have ripped out all the hedgerows, ploughed up all the grassland and sprayed the whole farm with glyphosate.
+We kept him occupied with mowing, bale carting, and other odd jobs - up until his final days.
+Rest in peace - you will be much missed.

 IMG-20220203-WA0001.jpeg